dhellmann/pymotw-3/source/random/index.rst

 A simulation of a card game needs to mix up the deck of cards and then deal them to the players, without using the same card more than once.
-Using :func:`choice` could result in the same card being dealt twice, so instead the deck can be mixed up with :func:`shuffle` and then individual cards removed as they are dealt.
+Using :func:`choice` could result in the same card being dealt twice, so instead, the deck can be mixed up with :func:`shuffle` and then individual cards removed as they are dealt.

 .. literalinclude:: random_shuffle.py